kaiko-ai/eva/docs/datasets/bach.md

 # BACH

 The BACH dataset consists of microscopy and WSI images, of which we use only the microscopy images.
-These are 408 labelled images from 4 classes ("Normal", "Benign", "Invasive", "InSitu").
+These are 408 labeled images from 4 classes ("Normal", "Benign", "Invasive", "InSitu").
 This dataset was used for the "BACH Grand Challenge on Breast Cancer Histology images".

 ## Raw data